hapax/hapax.github.io/assets/bloch.md

 The pure states therefore end up being split in a complicated way between the base and the fibre, e.g. the $\mathbb{S}^3$ which is attached to each point of $\mathbb{S}^4$ in the case of two qubits.
+For this reason, people probably justifiably say that the Bloch sphere has no analogue for more qubits.
+The full truth is that an analogue exists, but is messy!

 We'll sketch what happens with two qubits, and leave three qubits as homework for the curious reader.